valkey-io/valkey-doc/topics/cluster-tutorial.md

 including a request timeout and client name.

 The addresses don't need to be all the nodes of the cluster.
 The important thing is that at least one node is reachable.
-Valkey GLIDE automatically discovers the complete cluster topology once it connects to any node.
+A cluster-aware client, such as Valkey GLIDE automatically discovers the complete cluster topology once it connects to any node.

 Now that we have the cluster client instance, we can use it like any other